brunchstudio/pytvpaint/docs/usage/rendering.md

 To understand what's happening we need to understand how TVPaint handles its timeline...and the answer is that it doesn't really handle a timeline.
-TVPaint's elements are handled more like lists than anything else, so all elements start at `0` and have a range of `(0 to N)`, however there are really two lists; projects have their timeline/list and clips also have their own timeline/list that is connected to the project's timeline.
+TVPaint's elements are handled more like lists than anything else, so all elements start at `0` and have a range of `(0 to N)`.
+However, there are really *two* lists; projects have their timeline/list and clips also have their own individual timeline/list that is connected to the project's timeline.
 So to recap:

 - Clip: a clip's timeline always starts at 0 and goes to N, N being the last image in the "longest" layer in the clip.
 - Project: a project's timeline always starts at 0 and goes to N, N being the last frame in the last clip of the project.